-When booking your flights, allow extra time between flights if you must change planes.
-Your wheelchair should be waiting for you when your flight lands, but you may encounter delays if you are traveling during the summer or the holidays, when wheelchair attendants are very busy helping other passengers.
+Allow extra time between flights if you must change planes.
+You may encounter delays if you are traveling during the summer or the holidays, when wheelchair attendants are very busy helping other passengers.

 Choose the largest airplane available when booking your flights.
 You will have more seating and restroom accessibility options available to you on an airplane that seats more than 60 passengers and / or has two or more aisles.

-If you need to use a wheelchair during your flight, call your airline as soon as you book your flight and explain your requirements.
+If you need to use a wheelchair during your flight, call your airline after you book your flight and explain your requirements.
 Some airlines, such as Air China, will only permit a certain number of passengers requiring onboard wheelchairs to board each flight.

-Think about meals before you leave home.
-You may not be able to buy food before or between flights, because your wheelchair attendant is not required to take you to a restaurant or fast food stand.
+Think about meals before you travel.
+You may not be able to buy food before or between flights.
+Your wheelchair attendant is not required to take you to a restaurant or fast food stand.
 If possible, pack your own food at home and carry it with you onto your flight.

 At Your Departure Airport

-If you need wheelchair assistance on the airplane, you will probably board before most of the other passengers.
-Stating your needs and explaining your abilities will help your wheelchair attendant and the flight attendants provide you with the best possible help.
+If you need wheelchair assistance on the airplane, you will probably board before most other passengers.
+Stating your needs and abilities will help your wheelchair attendant and the flight attendants provide you with the best possible help.

 Important: Tip your wheelchair attendant(s).
 Many wheelchair attendants in the US are paid below minimum wage.

 You will need to wait to leave your aircraft until other passengers have deplaned.
-A wheelchair attendant will be waiting for you; he or she will take you to your next flight.
+A wheelchair attendant will be waiting for you and will take you to your next flight.